silviluliuma/ih_datamadpt0923_project_m1/README.md

 ```
 ## **Technical information**

-You can use the code of biciMAD-worker, as long as you give autorship credits.
+You can use the code of biciMAD-worker, as long as you give **autorship credits**.

 Please, clone this GitHub repository to your local machine.